 #3 A touching romance story

-While a lot of the early portion of The Tale of the Princess Kaguya is dedicated to her childhood and early development, the latter half develops into a romantic tragedy that benefits greatly from having an emotionally complex protagonist now.
+While a lot of the early portion of The Tale of the Princess Kaguya is dedicated to her childhood and early development, the latter half develops into a romantic tragedy.
+One that benefits greatly from having an emotionally complex protagonist now.

-Kaguya is reluctantly shoved into a life she never asked for or anticipated, where she is overwhelmed by the shallow attention of countless men.
-Things escalate with increasingly powerful lords and councilors vying for her attention, only to find Kaguya unreceptive to the poetic rambles that usually have womenfolk wetting their 10th-century undergarments.
+Kaguya is reluctantly shoved into a life she never asked for or anticipated.
+A life where she is overwhelmed by the shallow attention of countless men.
+Things escalate as increasingly powerful lords and councilors vie for her attention, only to find Kaguya unreceptive to the poetic rambles that usually have womenfolk wetting their 10th-century undergarments.

-This romantic side to the story remains present throughout the film, culminating in a very well-rounded finale after plenty of tear-jerking developments that preceded it.
-This may honestly be my favorite Ghibli film to date and there’s not many potential competitors left who could displace it.
+This romantic side to the story remains present throughout the film, culminating in a well-rounded finale after plenty of tear-jerking developments that preceded it.
+This may honestly be my favorite Ghibli film to date.